igrowing/esp8266_smart_home_ready/modules/boilero/readme.md

 ## Features ##
 - 30A relay overrated enough for any boiler.
 - EMI and surge protection.
-- OLED display, 3 buttons, and multicolor RGB LED as user interface.
+- OLED display, 3 buttons, and multicolor LED as user interface.
 - GUI on Node-RED via hub on Raspberry-Pi.
 Accessible/visible from mobile phone or computer in LAN or outside of home.
 - MQTT reported/controlled.
 - Controlled by hardware buttons too.